 Not necessary for this item

-(2016).A unified framework for metering cloud environments [Master’s thesis, the American University in Cairo].
+(2016).A unified framework for metering cloud environments [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Sobh, Karim.
 A unified framework for metering cloud environments.
 2016.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.